rikivillalba/data.table-es-tasks/vignettes/es/datatable-secondary-indices-and-auto-indexing.md

 flights["LAX"]
 ```

 And this reorders `flights` by `dest`, *again*.
-What we would really like is to
-be able to perform the fast subsetting by eliminating the reordering step.
+What we would really like is to be able to perform the fast subsetting by eliminating the reordering step.

 And this is precisely what *secondary indices* allow for!

 #### -- Secondary indices can be reused

-Since there can be multiple secondary indices, and creating an index is as
-simple as storing the order vector as an attribute, this allows us to even
-eliminate the time to recompute the order vector if an index already exists.
+Since there can be multiple secondary indices, and creating an index is as simple as storing the order vector as an attribute, this allows us to even eliminate the time to recompute the order vector if an index already exists.

 #### -- The new `on` argument allows for cleaner syntax and automatic creation and reuse of secondary indices

-As we will see in the next section, the `on` argument provides several
+As we will see in the next section, the `on` argument provides several advantages:
-advantages:

 #### `on` argument

-=====* enables subsetting by computing secondary indices on the fly.
-This
-eliminates having to do `setindex()` every time.=====
+* enables subsetting by computing secondary indices on the fly.
+This eliminates having to do `setindex()` every time.

-=====* allows easy reuse of existing indices by just checking the
+* allows easy reuse of existing indices by just checking the attributes.
-attributes.=====

-=====* allows for a cleaner syntax by having the columns on which the subset is
-performed as part of the syntax.
-This makes the code easier to follow when
-looking at it at a later point.=====
+* allows for a cleaner syntax by having the columns on which the subset is performed as part of the syntax.
+This makes the code easier to follow when looking at it at a later point.

     Note that `on` argument can also be used on keyed subsets as well.
 In fact, we encourage providing the `on` argument even when subsetting using keys for better readability.